zdanek/maverick/docs/README.md

 If you have a TX2, replace references in the above instructions from 'tx1' to 'tx2'.

-!> Warning: This is a very early release of Maverick for the Tegra and has limited support for the hardware.
-It does include OpenCV 3.3.1 with CUDA extensions, but does not include Tensorflow GPU yet.

 #### Odroid Instructions
 The Odroid XU4 installation is similar to the Raspberry.
 Running from eMMC is not supported (at least not tested).
 - Write the image files to SD card (no need to uncompress if you use [Etcher](https://etcher.io/))